wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-elastic-scale-split-merge-security-configuration.md

 In the [Azure Management Portal](http://manage.windowsazure.cn/)

-1. Select Cloud Services
+1. Select **Cloud Services**.
-2. Select the cloud service
+2. Select the cloud service.
-3. Click Certificates on the top menu
+3. On the top menu, click **Certificates**.
-4. Click Upload in the bottom bar
+4. On the bottom bar, click **Upload**.
-5. Select the certificate file
+5. Select the certificate file.
-6. If it is a .PFX file, enter the password for the private key
+6. If it is a .PFX file, enter the password for the private key.
-7. Once completed, copy the certificate thumbprint from the new entry in the list
+7. Once completed, copy the certificate thumbprint from the new entry in the list.

 ## Other security considerations